A Conversation with Ann Patchett

 Books

-Elliott Bay Book Company, will have books available for purchase at their table in the lobby and on their website.
+Our bookstore partner, Third Place Books, will have books available for sale at their table in the lobby and on their website.
+Books will begin shipping out starting on publication (June 2, 2026).

 Patrons & Grand Patrons, Have a Drink on SAL!